 Unfortunately, a small number of Medical Assistance recipients and providers engage in practices that are fraudulent or abuse of the Medical Assistance program.
 To report suspected fraud or abuse of services provided under the MA Program, please call the Bureau of Program Integrity at 1-844-DHS-TIPS (1-844-347-8477), Send reports online with the Hotline Response Form, or write to us at:

 Department of Human Services, Office of Administration

 Harrisburg, PA 17105-2675

 Suspect it?
 Report it!
 Call ChildLine at 1-800-932-0313.
 Mandated reporters can report electronically.

-Elder Abuse or Abuse of an Adult with a Disability
+Abuse of an Adult with a Disability

 The Office of Administration's Bureau of Program Integrity (BPI) requires that all employees maintain strict confidentiality concerning the facts of the cases to which they are assigned.
 No information obtained in the course of conducting reviews may be used for purposes other than the official administration of the Medical Assistance (MA) Program.
 The overall guiding principle is to provide for the minimum necessary use and disclosure of protected health information required to accomplish the objectives of BPI.

 Medical records and claims information are used to determine the necessity, quality and appropriateness of services billed, the accuracy of the coding/billing, resolution of patient complaints, recipient restriction, and for evaluation of the MA Program.

 Information may be provided for purposes of treatment, payment, and health care operations.
 Assisting in investigations, prosecutions, and civil or criminal proceedings related to the administration of the MA Program are all considered health care operations for which necessary disclosure is appropriate.
 The medical assistance application signed by recipients includes an authorization for release of personal, financial, and medical information for the purpose of determining eligibility and for review of the MA Program.